BenBoZ/benboz.github.io/_drafts/visualizing_software.md

 You could look at the values of all variables, settings, temperature, system load, free disk space and the contents of all files.

 If you then unfreeze the time, and start some program, then _stuff_ happens.
-Your computer transforms this initial input state into in a new state.
+Your computer transforms this initial input state into a new state.
 This stuff also known as software, is usually the program you've typed with great effort (or copy-pasted from StackOverflow).
 In the new state, most inputs still exist but have a different value.